BertSlot/Gevel-Configurator/README.md

 Todo:
 ⬜ Error Handling
+⬜ Export to Excel in build application ( Works in unity Editor but not when build )
 ⬜ Multiple Selection Outline fix ( Outlines that overlap block eachother from rendering )
 ⬜ Multiple Selection Properties ( Transform capabilities for all selected objects at once )
 ⬜ Surface Group Selection ( Selecting multiple groups for an object using [Toggle groups](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-ToggleGroup.html))
+⬜ Loading in PointClouds via import
+⬜ Building to WebGL for browser
+⬜ Save/Loading projects
+⬜ Start menu for loading projects
+⬜ Adding more properties to objects for ease of use in calculations
+⬜ image recognition for windows and edges

 ### Common Errors